usegalaxy-eu/operations/subdomains.md

 ## Customizing Tools

 1. Edit [global_host_filter.py](https://github.com/usegalaxy-eu/infrastructure-playbook/blob/master/templates/galaxy/config/global_host_filters.py.j2), you'll want to edit both functions to define appropriate values for your galaxy subdomain.

+## How it works internally

+There is a [nginx location directive](https://github.com/usegalaxy-eu/infrastructure-playbook/blob/d14a9497cdaeab1fabda723083fb79340cc6c7ec/templates/nginx/galaxy-main.j2#L130) that redirects the front page request from the `subdomain/welcome.html` to the file `/opt/multisite-css/$host.html`, hosted locally into the Galaxy server.

+This mechanism rely on the default value of the [welcome_url](https://github.com/galaxyproject/galaxy/blob/ae89745bfc1646ae231dfd8a42b6f20ae2399f80/lib/galaxy/config/sample/galaxy.yml.sample#L1034) variable in the Galaxy configuration.
+If you change it, then you have to modify the nginx location directive accordingly.